mhweber/gis_in_action_r_spatial/_posts/2017-04-18-04-Spatial-Data-In-R-sp.md

 A very common task you might do in R in taking a spreadsheet of data with coordinate information and turning it into a spatial object to do further GIS operations on.
 Here, we've read a speadsheet in an R data frame.
 Data frames, as we saw earlier, consist of rows of observations  on columns of values for variables of interest

-As with anything in R, there are several ways to go about this, but the basics are we need to pull the coordinate columns of the data frame into a matrix which becomes the coordinates sloot of a spatial object, and then give the `SpatialPointsDataFrame` we create a coordinate reference system.
+As with anything in R, there are several ways to go about this, but the basics are we need to pull the coordinate columns of the data frame into a matrix which becomes the coordinates slot of a spatial object, and then give the `SpatialPointsDataFrame` we create a coordinate reference system.

 {% highlight r %}
 coordinates(StreamGages) <- ~LON_SITE + LAT_SITE